tecnico-distsys/stepframework/src/readme.txt

 5. Create the databases needed for the Flight and Mediator applications Definitions are in TripPlanner/{flight,mediator}/src/persistence.properties

-6. Setup the databases
- $ ant -f TripPlanner/flight/build.xml setup
- $ ant -f TripPlanner/mediator/build.xml setup

-7. Build and deploy Flight application into STEPcat:
+6. Build, setup its database and deploy the Flight application into STEPcat:
- $ ant -f TripPlanner/flight/build.xml create-war deploy
+ $ ant -f TripPlanner/flight/build.xml create-war setup deploy

-8. Build and deploy Mediator application into STEPcat:
+7. Build, setup its database and deploy the Mediator application into STEPcat:
- $ ant -f TripPlanner/mediator/build.xml create-war deploy
+ $ ant -f TripPlanner/mediator/build.xml create-war setup deploy

 It is now possible to access the Flight application at http://localhost:8080/flight and the Mediator application at